timboudreau/tiny-maven-proxy/README.md

 ---------

-While the default Java 64Mb heap is preferred, especially if the server will be heavily used, just to prove you can run this with a minimal memory footprint, you *can* run it and use it with a 10Mb heap - the following command-line sets up a JDK 8 vm appropriately:
+While the default Java 64Mb heap is preferred, especially if the server will be heavily used, just to prove you can run this with a minimal memory footprint, you *can* run it and use it with an 8Mb heap - the following command-line sets up a JDK 8 vm appropriately:

 ```
-java -XX:-UseConcMarkSweepGC -Xmx10M -jar tiny-maven-proxy.jar --log.level=fatal
+java -XX:-UseConcMarkSweepGC -Xmx8M -jar tiny-maven-proxy.jar --log.level=fatal
 	--acteur.fork.join false --download.chunk.size 256
 ```